-August's new moon will not only create a show during the day, but also leave the heavens to glow unimpeded by night.
-(Photo: Coconino National Forest/Flickr)
+August's new moon will leave the heavens to glow unimpeded by night.
+(Photo: Coconino National Forest [CC0 1.0]/Flickr)

-Fresh after wowing the U.S. during the day with its solar theatrics, August's new moon will give way to dark skies for the next several nights.
-This is the perfect opportunity to grab a blanket and head outside into the still-warm summer evenings to enjoy the heavens in all their glory.
-With some remnants of the Perseids still visible, it will also offer a chance to catch some of the faintest shooting stars.
+August's two new moons will give way to dark skies for several nights.
+These are the perfect opportunities to grab a blanket and head outside into the still-warm summer evenings to enjoy the heavens in all their glory.
+With some remnants of the Perseids still visible, the Aug.
+1 new moon will offer a chance to catch some of the faintest shooting stars.

 In this 30-second exposure, a meteor streaks across the sky during the Perseid meteor shower in August 2015 in West Virginia.
-(Photo: NASA/Bill Ingalls/Flickr)
+(Photo: NASA/Bill Ingalls [CC BY-NC-ND 2.0]/Flickr)

 Regarded as one of the best celestial light shows of the year, the Perseid meteor shower occurs from July 17 to Aug.
 24 and peaks on the evening of Aug.
 12.